CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: The CLFEC Task

 \paragraph{Error Injection} We build the dataset via error injection with LLM, followed by manual verification.
 Each paragraph contains at most one injected factual error, and we inject linguistic errors at a fixed density of one error per 150 Chinese characters.
 Factual errors are injected as localized inconsistencies, including entity/event substitution (e.g., incorrect person/organization/event name), temporal or regulatory mismatch (e.g., outdated policy reference), and numerical inconsistency (e.g., wrong count/rate/date).
 Word and punctuation errors are injected automatically with subtype sampling (Table~\ref{app:sle_weights}).
-Grammatical errors are annotated manually due to the low controllability of LLM-generated corruptions.
-For each injected error, we collect a span pair (a correct snippet and its corrupted snippet) and then convert each pair into a minimal edit representation following \textsc{ChERRANT}~\cite{zhang-etal-2022-mucgec}, yielding the final editable edit set $\mathcal{E}$.
-The corrupted paragraph is produced by applying $\mathcal{E}$ to the original paragraph. \paragraph{Iterative annotation} Unlike standard error-correction settings, we slightly relax the \emph{minimal-edit} principle.
-Based on online user feedback, users often prefer the system to surface more potential issues and then decide whether to accept each suggestion.
-Accordingly, during iterative testing, we carefully inspect model edits that fall outside the current annotated edit set $\mathcal{E}$.
-For meaningful extra edits, we handle them in two ways: (1) expand $\mathcal{E}$ by adding the corresponding spans/edits; or (2) when many similar issues already exist in the corpus, directly apply the edit to the input and gold text. \paragraph{Dataset statistics} Figure~\ref{fig:dataset} summarizes the final dataset, reporting paragraph counts by domain and by diagnostic split.
-Overall, the average paragraph length is \textbf{465.63} characters, with a total of \textbf{430,706} characters across the corpus.
-The overall error density is \textbf{48.94} errors per 10K characters.
-In terms of fine-grained distribution, the dataset contains a total of \textbf{2108} annotated error instances, comprising 844 word errors, 746 factual errors, 305 punctuation errors, and 213 grammatical errors.
+Grammatical errors are annotated manually due to the low controllability of LLM-generated corruptions, covering five common Chinese grammar-error categories: improper word or clause order, improper collocation, missing required components, redundant components, and structurally mixed or incoherent sentences.

+For each injected error, we first annotate a span-level correction triple consisting of an \textit{error span}, a \textit{reference span}, and an error type.
+We then normalize each span-level annotation into a minimal edit following \textsc{ChERRANT}~\cite{zhang-etal-2022-mucgec} with the \textit{jieba}\footnote{\url{https://github.com/fxsjy/jieba}} tokenizer, yielding the final editable edit set $\mathcal{E}$.
+The corrupted paragraph is produced by applying $\mathcal{E}$ to the original paragraph. \paragraph{Iterative annotation} We refine annotations through iterative LLM proofreading and manual inspection.
+When model predictions reveal meaningful edits outside the current edit set $\mathcal{E}$, annotators either add the corresponding span-level correction to $\mathcal{E}$ or, for recurrent issues already sufficiently represented, apply the correction to both the input and gold text.